 The optimal utilization of agricultural waste as an energy source for decentralized power generation and heating applications can help rural communities meet escalating energy demands.
-Forests, agricultural produce, residential garbage, animals, food processing, industrial activity, and other sources all produce different biowastes [1].
-Tea drinking is the most popular beverage after water, consumed by more than two-thirds of the global population [2].
+Forests, agricultural produce, residential garbage, animals, food processing, industrial activity, and other sources all produce different kinds of biowastes [1].
+Tea drink is the most popular beverage after water, consumed by more than two-thirds of the total population globally [2].
 Tea is one of the items consumed globally and contributes significantly to reusable garbage.
 Tea is a dried leaf-infused beverage made from the leaves of Camellia sinensis L. It is the world's second-best-selling non-alcoholic beverage [3].
-Excessive use of fossil fuels has largely contributed to global warming and the looming energy crisis, which requires promoting and developing alternative energy sources to achieve green energy or energy neutrality.
-Recently, scientific researchers developed pioneering units to increase production efficiency through scientific research, like thermochemical conversion processes, which included (hydrothermal carbonization, pyrolysis, and microwave processes [4].
+Excessive use of fossil fuels has largely contributed to global warming and the looming energy crisis, which requires the promotion and development of alternative energy sources to achieve green energy or energy neutrality.
+Recently, scientific researchers were able to develop pioneering units to increase production efficiency through scientific research, like thermochemical conversion processes which included (hydrothermal carbonization, pyrolysis, microwave processes [4].
 Over 90% of tea is wasted after ingestion [5].
-Tea leaf brewing waste is a lignocellulosic biomass waste generated during teabrewing.
-Tea brewing trash can be generated in residential or industrial procedures [6].
-Tea trash, such as trimmed branches, seed shells, and tea remnants, includes lignin, cellulose, hemicellulose, and other organic components, which are conducive to the formation of a heating value and large surface area during the hydrothermal carbonization process [7].
-Tea waste can be turned into solid carbon fuel or activated carbon using various thermochemical techniques, including pyrolysis, hydrothermal carbonization, and microwave processes [8].
-Chemical agents have also been widely employed to increase surface properties, surface functional groups, and new biochar or activated carbon structures.
+Tea leaf brewing waste is a lignocellulosic biomass waste generated during the tea-brewing process.
+Tea brewing trash can be generated in either residential or industrial procedures [6].
+Tea trash, such as trimmed branches, seed shells, and tea remnants, include a of lignin, cellulose, hemicellulose, and other organic components, which are conducive to the formation of a heating value and large surface area during hydrothermal carbonization process [7].
+Tea waste can be turned into solid carbon fuel or activated carbon using a variety of thermochemical techniques, including pyrolysis, hydrothermal carbonization, and microwave processes [8].
+Chemical agents have also been widely employed to increase surface properties, surface functional groups, and new structures in biochar or activated carbon.